Ilie-Tudor/BPOF/README.md

 ### Backlog:
 For generating and managing the backlog we used trello: https://trello.com/b/g7e7RBmk/agile-sprint-board
 ### Source control:
 For source control we used GitHub.
-The frontend of the application is hosted at this repository --insert repo here--.
+The frontend of the application is hosted at this repository https://github.com/Ilie-Tudor/BPOF/tree/v0.01 .
 The smart contract are deployed on chain and therefore publicly visible and the backend rng server code will just be showcased on a private GitHub account/ locally, because the future application security depends on the fact that the server code is not public.

 ### Bug Reporting: